GryffindorAdi/netmed/readme.md

 <h1>Pages & Features</h1>
 <ul>
-  <li>Landing Page: Navbars, Slider, Videos,Blogs,Banner,Models,categories and footer section.</li>
+  <li>Landing Page: Navbars,Slider,Banner,Models,categories and footer section.</li>
-  <li>Products Page: when user sign in with their respective email id's and page it will ridirect to products page where user can select or add to cart for further process.</li>
+  <li>Products Page: when user sign in with their respective email id's and page it will ridirect to products page.
+In product there many product according to catogory and also have filter where user can select or add to cart for further process.</li>
-  <li>Single Product Page:when user clicks any of the product its redirect to the more details about the product and add to cart button to add items in cart</li>
   <li>Cart Page : User can add products to this page and on click cash on delivery button moves to payment page</li>
   <li>Payment Page:user enter the deatils and click on pay button makes the payment success</li
 </ul>